y-okochi/Megatron-Bridge/docs/contribute-new-model-in-bridge.md

 - Familiarity with the Megatron Bridge repository structure.
 - A working Python 3.10+ environment with Megatron Bridge installed (see [installation instructions](https://github.com/NVIDIA-NeMo/Megatron-Bridge/blob/main/README.md#installation)), a container is recommended.
+ - A working Python 3.10+ environment with Megatron Bridge installed (see [installation instructions](https://github.com/NVIDIA-NeMo/Megatron-Bridge/blob/main/README.md#installation)).
+Using a container is recommended.
 - Familiarity with Megatron-Core GPT-style modules and 🤗 Transformers config objects.
 - Access to a small HF checkpoint for local testing.
 - Read first: